 Dr Joy Tripovich of the Centre for Air pollution, energy and health Research (CAR), an NHMRC Centre of Research Excellence, and her team from the University of Sydney have used CoESRA to analyse large amounts of data on the relationship been heatwaves and the admission of dogs to vets.

 “The datasets that I was working with were just too big to manipulate effectively on a local machine, so the TERN CoESRA Virtual Desktop provided a solution to this problem.”

 “Having access to all the datasets and software tools that have been collected by CAR on the CoESRA platform really supercharged our analysis.”

 “We were able to link our datasets with other CAR datasets such as exposure to extreme weather that had already been put together for their previous projects.
 So we were able to take advantage of a broader range of data, as well as a range of skillsets and technologies than we could before.”

 “It was also really great to know this was all done in a safe and secure online data sharing platform, and that all the results would be reproducible and transferable to future projects in a safe and secure way too.”

 Joy Tripovich, Centre for Air pollution, energy and health Research

-Dr Ivan Hannigan of CAR and the University of Sydney’s University Centre for Rural Health, says that the improved IT infrastructure offered by the TERN CoESRA Virtual Desktop allows his team of researchers to effectively collaborate with other scientists and stakeholders, share data and reproduce experiments.
+Dr Ivan Hannigan of CAR and the University of Sydney’s University Centre for Rural Health, says that the improved IT infrastructure offered by the TERN CoESRA Virtual Desktop allows his team of researchers to effectively collaborate with other scientists and stakeholders, share data collection methods and reproduce experiments.

 “CoESRA allows a much broader discussion of the data, techniques and results because the researchers are able to discuss the details of the modelling with other scientists at meetings, conferences and workshops, while actually repeating the computations in real time.”